tobyreid/tobyreid/README.md

 I've chipped away at the codeface professionally since 2004, and for fun since 1998 (this might be the other way around!)

-C# is my favourite hammer, but I'm converse in many other langauges including JavaScript, Java, Python, Visual Basic (.NET and 6) and many others....
+C# is my favourite hammer, but I'm converse in many other langauges including TypeScript, JavaScript, Java, Python, Visual Basic (.NET and 6) and many others....
 I'm obviously a huge fan of .NET Core, Docker, NuxtJS, VueJS etc.

 I'm also excited by making new tech work with old tech 😊